Donkey Kong Country 2: Gameplay

 The game features environmental effects throughout some levels, which include fog, rain, and thunderstorms.
-Some levels feature different mechanics and settings, such as underwater sections, riding a mine cart, grappling onto vines, and beehive levels which feature sticky honey-covered surfaces.
-As with its predecessor, the game features barrels that will propel the player in any direction they are facing.
+Some levels feature different mechanics and settings, such as underwater sections, riding a skull-shaped roller coaster, grappling onto vines, and beehive levels which feature sticky honey-covered surfaces.
+The game features barrels that will propel the player in any direction they are facing.
 Aside from checkpoint barrels, some give the player temporary invincibility or an "animal friend".
-Bonus barrels hidden throughout the game transport the player to a bonus game, which features a challenge such as eliminating all enemies in order to earn a "Kremcoin".
+Hidden bonus barrels, hidden entrances masked by walls breakable with a throwable object, Rambi, or Enguarde, and cannons activatible with cannonballs transport the player to a bonus game, which features a challenge such as eliminating all enemies in order to earn a "Kremcoin".
 In addition, there are some barrels that can only be activated by a specific character.
 Players may earn extra lives by collecting balloons, earning 100 bananas or collecting four letters which spell "KONG".

 The player can achieve a maximum completion score of 102% for their save file by completing all levels and bosses, completing all bonus challenges, collecting all DK coins within the Lost World and visiting each of the four Kong family members at least once.

 The game is Dixie Kong's first appearance in the Donkey Kong franchise.
 Other characters include Cranky Kong, situated in "Monkey Museum", who is back due to "popular demand" to divulge secrets of the game world and provide comic relief, as well as offer advice.
-Wrinkly Kong, the wife of Cranky Kong and grandmother of Donkey Kong, makes her first appearance in this game.
+Wrinkly Kong, the wife of Cranky Kong and grandmother of Donkey Kong, makes her first appearance.
 She runs an educational facility called "Kong Kollege", where she gives guidance to the player.
 Swanky Kong runs a game show quiz where the player may complete quizzes and earn extra lives.
 Funky Kong offers an aeroplane that allows the players to switch between already completed worlds.
-Additionally, the player can meet a large Kremling called "Klubba", at "Klubba's Kiosk", who demands fifteen Kremkoins from the characters if they want to travel to the "Lost World" and complete a secret level.
+Additionally, the player can meet a large Kremling called Klubba, at Klubba's Kiosk, who demands fifteen Kremkoins from the characters if they want to travel to the Lost World and complete a secret level.